 - A little pricey

-If you want something with more cushion, the Adidas Outdoor Terrex Swift R GTX is a superb option.
+At only 700g per pair, the recently updated Adidas Outdoor Terrex Swift R 2 GTX is the most lightweight hiking shoe on our list, along with the Timberland Garrison Trail Sneaker above, also at 700g.
 Extra cushion under the heel makes for a very comfortable hiking shoe that is still one of the least expensive on the list!
-The speed lacing system is similar to that of the Salomon’s, as is their lightweight sporty look.
-They lack the robustness offered by the Salomons, but their price tag is much more appealing for such a lightweight Gore-Tex hiking shoe.
-They offer superb value for fast and light hikers, looking to stay quick on their feet in all but the trickiest terrain.
+The speed lacing system is similar to that of the Salomon’s, as is their lightweight sporty look and exceptionally grippy soles.
+They lack the robustness offered by the Salomons, but their price tag is much more appealing for such a lightweight Gore-Tex and waterproof hiking shoe.
+They offer superb value for fast and light hikers looking to stay quick on their feet on all but the trickiest terrain.

 - Gore-Tex lining